baasbox/docs/source/index.md

 The returned document is decorated with the following fields:

 id: unique ID
-`@version`: number indication the version of the record, useful to manage concurrent updates `@class`: name of the collection
+`@version`: number indication of the version of the record, useful to manage concurrent updates `@class`: name of the collection
 `_creation_date`: timestamp
 `_author`: username of the user who created the document.